The advent of Goods and Services Tax or GST has been a monumental milestone in the history of t...

 NBFC came into both in public and private sector to complement banks in providing finance to people because banks cannot cater all the sections of the society alone as finance is the basic requirement of the all the individuals and businesses.

-Non-Banking Financial Company is a registered company which is regulated by Reserve Bank of India under RBI Act, 1934.
+NBFC Registration is a registered company which is regulated by the Reserve Bank of India under RBI Act, 1934.
 NBFCs are not banks, but their activities are related to lending and other activities such as providing loans and advances, credit facility, savings and investment products, trading in the money market, managing portfolios of stocks, transfer of money, etc.

 Their activities are concerned with hire purchasing, leasing, infrastructure finance, venture capital finance, housing finance, etc. NBFC can accept deposits, but only term deposits and deposits repayable on demand are not accepted by NBFC.